ChristoffelDoorman/Visualisation-project/STYLE.md

 #### line length
-If a statement takes more than 80 characters, a new line has to be included after an operator, if possible
+If a statement takes more than 80 characters, a new line has to be included after an operator, if possible.

 #### Comments
 Each comment has to be stated on a new line, starting with two `//` and a white space.
 Short single-line comments are used to describe the statement beneath it and do not start with a capital letter, and do not end with a point.
 Multi-line comments are used in the header to describe the file, or in functions to describe the fuction.
 These multi-line comments do start with a capital letter and end with a point.